Rompy Core Features and Components¶

 RegularGrid: Uniform spacing in x and y directionsUnstructuredGrid: Non-uniform mesh (if supported)

-- Purpose: Provides input data for the model
+- Purpose: Provides input data required for the model, including various environmental variables

 - Types: